juanavil/sl_vpn/Readme.md

 ### To close the VPN connection

 CloseVPN.sh

-### Execute the Connection.sh script to connect to the VPN inside the container (sometimes this is not working, on these cases just run it from inside the container), it will create the VPN connection on the container, you must be attached to the container to use it

-sudo docker exec centos6_sl_vpn /bin/sh -c "Connection.sh dstadmin-vpn.ibm295233.23 '!uy1nEdAC'" &

 ### You will be able to run vncviewer and xfreerdp from inside the container